apache/cordova-docs/docs/en/edge/guide/getting-started/windows-phone/index.md

 - Open Visual Studio Express for Windows Phone and choose **New Project**.
 - Select **CordovaStarter**. ( the version number will be displayed in the template description )
+- - note: If you do not see it, you may have to select the top level 'Visual C#' to see it
 - Give your project a name, and select OK.

     ![](img/guide/getting-started/windows-phone/wpnewproj.PNG)